 You read 47 conflicting tips.
 You try the cheerful goodbye.
 You try the sneaky exit (and feel awful).
 You try a transition object.
 Sometimes it works, sometimes the tears are worse.
 The issue: you're testing strategies on the 60 seconds at the door, when the data that actually tells you whether adjustment is working is what happens at pickup, in the evening, and at night for the next 4 weeks.

-The American Academy of Pediatrics is explicit that separation anxiety is a normal developmental response and that children adjust to new caregiving arrangements through repeated, predictable separations and reunions — not through their absence (AAP, 2018).
+The American Academy of Pediatrics is explicit that separation anxiety is a normal developmental response, and that children adjust to new caregiving arrangements through repeated, predictable separations and reunions rather than through their absence (AAP, 2018).
 Tears at drop-off mean their attachment system is healthy, not broken.
 The job is to keep the routine steady and read the trend across days.
+If the crying itself is what's frightening you, separation anxiety in babies covers why it shows up and when it eases.

-KidyGrow is built around this insight: daycare adjustment is a downstream signal of the whole day and the whole week.
-So the Daily Brief reads more than the morning meltdown — it reads pickup mood, evening behavior, night sleep, and recent appetite to surface whether the trend is settling or stuck.
+The thing to hold onto is simple.
+Daycare adjustment is a downstream signal of the whole day and the whole week, not the morning meltdown on its own.
+Pickup mood, evening behavior, night sleep, recent appetite: read those together and the trend tells you whether your child is settling or stuck.

 The 4 hidden traps of the daycare transition